APU Study Away Programs

-Global Learning Term
+Global Learning Term (Rwanda; fall semester only)

 High Sierra Semester

 The High Sierra Semester offers students an opportunity to challenge themselves in a unique college environment.
-Each semester, 35-40 students embark on the adventure of a lifetime as they enter into a small community unique to this program.
+Each semester, students embark on the adventure of a lifetime as they enter into a small community unique to this program.
 Located in the High Sierra at Emerald Cove Camp on Bass Lake, the program resides just south of Yosemite National Park.
 The tight-knit community, including faculty and staff who are dedicated to the spiritual and academic growth of each student, make this program an incredible semester for every participant.

 Additionally, the High Sierra Semester holds each student to high academic standards.
 Classes are taught as part of Azusa Pacific University’s Great Works Option, which allows students to meet a substantial portion of their General Education requirements as well as upper-division electives.
 The Great Works Option allows students to learn through the integration of all their courses and the reading of the Great Works that reflect the human intellect and imagination.
 Subject areas include literature, art, music, philosophy, and theology.
 The benefits of studying in this manner are twofold: First, the study and discussion of such works offer a potent introduction to liberal arts education for the most intrepid students—those with high personal motivation to explore life’s great questions by engaging in a conversation across the centuries with preeminent minds.
 Second, the integration of the studies renders the whole much greater than the sum of the individual parts.